 #5) 24-hour access

-The accessibility with the UPS mailboxes isn’t obtainable from PO Box.
+The accessibility with the UPS mailboxes isn’t obtainable from the PO Box.
 With 24-hour access, you can visit your local UPS store at night and even on weekends to pick up your mail without the hassle of scheduling special off-business-hour visitations (as it is with PO Box addresses).

 Most UPS mailbox services offer 24/7 accessibility.
 Some stores will charge you a one-time cost for this service.
 You will receive a key to access the locker room whenever convenient for you.